 But the provisions and costs of such conversion, again, will vary from insurer to insurer.
-For example, one company may offer very low cost term insurance, but charge more for converting into a whole life policy.
+For example, one company may offer very low cost term insurance options, but charge more for converting into a whole life policy.
 Another may offer term insurance at a slightly higher premium, but offer more favorable terms for conversion to permanent insurance.

 The right company

 This is where the choice of insurance carrier comes into play.

 And not to be forgotten is the financial strength and track record of the insurance company itself.
 Insurance is a long-term commitment.
-You want a company that has the security and history to meet that commitment (Established in 1851, MassMutual’s financial ratings can be found here ).
+You want a company that has the security and history to meet that commitment (Established in 1851, MassMutual’s most recent financial ratings can be found here).

 Learn more from MassMutual…

 This article was originally published in July 2018.
 It has been updated.